A cutting-edge facility for the analysis of C, N, O and H isotopes in environmental samples

 One IRMS instrument is configured to analyze solid samples such as soils, liquids such as water, and volatile samples like hydrocarbons with a gas chromatograph.
 There is also a conventional Hewlett-Packard GC/MS for quantification and purity validation.

-The second instrument has a complementary set of interfaces designed to measure the isotopic composition of gasses, dissolved ions and non-volatile organic compounds.
-It is capable of measuring, at very high precision, the isotope ratios of gases dissolved in water and in the atmosphere.
-It is also able to directly analyze the composition of organic molecules in water.
-A recent method developed by Brandes allows for the rapid (<12 minutes, including prep) analysis of dissolved inorganic carbon in any water matrix at very high (~0.05 per mil) precision.
-This capability is being used to investigate the photochemical reactivity of dissolved organic matter as well as dissolved black carbon sources.
+The second instrument (New in 2024) has a complementary set of interfaces designed to measure the carbon isotopic composition of inorganic carbon and non-volatile organic compounds by HPLC, as well as very small amounts of C, N and S in solid samples (a nano-Elemental analyzer).
+A method developed by Brandes allows for the rapid (<12 minutes, including prep) analysis of dissolved inorganic carbon in any water matrix at very high (~0.05 per mil) precision.
+This capability has been used to investigate the photochemical reactivity of dissolved organic matter and carbon biogeochemistry within sediments.

 The Skidaway Institute is surrounded by outdoor, natural laboratories, such as salt marshes, estuaries and the coastal ocean.
 Having the SISSIL facility located on our campus furnishes collaborating researchers and students with instant feedback on experimental results during their field studies.
 We have had many such successful collaborations with students from Savannah State, Georgia Southern, College of Charleston, and others.